danlwarren/ENMTools/readme.md

 In this example, we will run a niche identity (also called equivalency) test, as in Warren et al. 2008.
 This test takes the presence points for a pair of species and randomly reassigns them to each species, then builds ENMs for these randomized occurrences.
 By doing this many times, we can estimate the probability distribution for ENM overlap between species under the null hypothesis that the two species' occurrences in the environment are effectivel a random draw from the same underlying distribution.
 Note that niche evolution is only one of many reasons why two species' realized environmental distributions might cause departures from this null hypothesis.
 See Warren et al. 2014 for details.

 To run an identity test, we need to decide what type of models we will build, how many replicates we will run, and (in the case of GLM) a model formula to use for empirical models and the Monte Carlo replicates.
 The resulting object contains the replicate models, p values, and plots of the results.
+Typically idenity tests are run with at least 99 replicates, but we are using a smaller number here for the sake of execution time.